dhanur350/dhanur350/README.md

 ## - 🌱 I've completed some basics of JS
 ## - 📫 How to reach me: [Email](mailto:dhanur297@gmail.com)
 ## Difference between `git reset --hard` and `git revert <shaHere>`
-tl;dr: There is a very great significance of using `revert` instead of `git reset` coz it preserver all history and its important if you pushed earlier commmit to public and want it to be undone(remove) and still don't want to force push then `git revert` rocks coz it does exactly that!
+tl;dr: ,There is a very great significance of using `revert` instead of `git reset` coz it preserver all history and its important if you pushed earlier commmit to public and want it to be undone(remove) and still don't want to force push then `git revert` rocks coz it does exactly that!
 Read below like for more insights!.

 ## [Source](https://github.blog/2015-06-08-how-to-undo-almost-anything-with-git/#undo-a-public-change)